-I’m a Certified Integrative Nutrition Coach, certified by the Institute for Integrative Nutrition, and a Certified Gluten-Free Practitioner, where I studied the effects of gluten disorders under the great Dr. Tom O’Bryan!
+I’m a Certified Integrative Nutrition Coach, certified by the Institute for Integrative Nutrition, and a Certified Gluten-Free Practitioner, where I studied the effects of gluten disorders under my mentor, Dr. Tom O’Bryan.

 I’ve also read many books on the subject, which have shaped my thinking and expertise.
 I consider the following books to be required reading for anyone on a gluten-free diet:

 - The Autoimmune Fix by Dr. Tom O’Bryan